-Fig. 1.
-The format of (a) an ESP protocol packet and (b) the AH protocol header.
+Fig. 2 The packet format of AH and ESP protocol in (a) transport and (b) tunnel mode of operation

 The operation mode of IPsec and the supported security services (authentication, confidentiality, or combined) are also contributing to the space overhead.
-In transport mode the aforementioned IPsecspecific fields (i.e., ESP header, AH header, ESP trailer and authentication data field) are inserted within the transmitted IP packet as shown in Fig. 2(a).
-Thus, the total space overhead per-packet for the AH protocol is 24 bytes, and for the ESP protocol is 10 bytes plus the variable length of the padding field for confidentiality service, and 22 bytes plus the variable length of the padding field for combined confidentiality and authentication services.
-On the other hand, in tunnel mode, a new IP header is added in each IPsec-protected packet in addition to the IPsec-specific fields (Fig. 2(b)), which leads to a higher space overhead than in transport mode.
+In transport mode the aforementioned IPsec-specific fields (i.e., ESP header, AH header, ESP trailer and authentication data field) are inserted within the transmitted IP packet as shown in Fig. 2 (a).
+Thus, the total space overhead per packet for the AH protocol is 24 bytes, and for the ESP protocol is 10 bytes plus the variable length of the padding field for confidentiality service, and 22 bytes plus the variable length of the padding field for confidentiality and authentication services.
+On the other hand, in tunnel mode, a new IP header is added in each IPsec-protected packet in addition to the IPsec-specific fields (Fig. 2 (b)), which leads to a higher space overhead than in transport mode.
 The total space overhead is thus given by the sum of the above values (transport mode) and the size of the new IP header (20 bytes).